 Hassan Hamad

-I am a PhD candidate studying ECE at the University of Southern California (USC) with a B.E. in Computer & Communcations Engineering from Notre Dame University-Louaize (NDU) and an M.S. in Communications Engineering form Technical University of Munich (TUM).
+I am a PhD candidate working on AI at the University of Southern California (USC) with a B.E. in Computer & Communcations Engineering from Notre Dame University-Louaize (NDU) and an M.S. in Communications Engineering from the Technical University of Munich (TUM).
 I am advised by Professor Keith Chugg.
-My research expertise is in Machine Learning in general and efficient Deep Learning in particular.
-Specifically, I study how Deep Learning can be made more efficient both from the algorithm side and the hardware side.
+My research focuses on training efficiency in deep learning.
+I study how trainig deep learning models can be made more efficient both from the computational side and the data side.
+Recently I've been interested in applying my methods to NLP problems involving LLMs such as information extraction and conversational AI.
 I am also part of the Hardware Accelerated Learning (HAL) group at USC.

 HAL Group